nuxodin/jema.js/README.md

 🚀 Performant
 🕊️ Lightweight (< 4kb brotli)
-🤝 Works in the Browser and deno (and node.js at the moment) 📦 No dependencies
+🤝 Works in the Browser and deno (no node.js at the moment)
+📦 No dependencies
 🆗 JSONSchema draft-2020-12 (only this)